LiuZH-19/CTRL/README.md

 # CTRL

-This repository contains the implementation for the paper [An NCDE-based Framework for Universal Representation Learning of Time Series](https://openreview.net/forum?id=mDJ1XRwLU4B) .
+This repository contains the implementation for the paper An NCDE-based Framework for Universal Representation Learning of Time Series.
 This is not the final official repository because we want to maintain anonymity.

 ## Requirements